Green building in the tropics- thermal mass

 New Ocean View Eco Community in Northern Nicaragua

 It’s been brewing for a while and now we’re going for it.
-We’re planning an eco-friendly community on an amazing piece of land consisting of two ridges, a hilltop, and valley situated behind a bay with great waves and a … Continue reading
+We’re planning an eco-friendly community on an amazing piece of land consisting of two ridges, a hilltop, and valley situated behind a bay with great waves and a beautiful beach within easy walking distance.
+There’s an estuary on one side of the bay …

 Building in Nicaragua – Eucalyptus Plantation Politics